Cisco Talos details exceptionally dangerous DNS hijacking attack

 Threat to DNS could spread

-At this point Talos says Sea Turtle isn't compromising organizations in the U.S.
+At this point Talos says Sea Turtle isn't compromising organisation in the U.S.

-“While this incident is limited to targeting primarily national security organizations in the Middle East and North Africa, and we do not want to overstate the consequences of this specific campaign, we are concerned that the success of this operation will lead to actors more broadly attacking the global DNS system,” Talos stated.
+“While this incident is limited to targeting primarily national security organisations in the Middle East and North Africa, and we do not want to overstate the consequences of this specific campaign, we are concerned that the success of this operation will lead to actors more broadly attacking the global DNS system,” Talos stated.

 Talos reports that the ongoing operation likely began as early as January 2017 and has continued through the first quarter of 2019.
-“Our investigation revealed that approximately 40 different organizations across 13 different countries were compromised during this campaign,” Talos stated.
+“Our investigation revealed that approximately 40 different organisations across 13 different countries were compromised during this campaign,” Talos stated.
 “We assess with high confidence that this activity is being carried out by an advanced, state-sponsored actor that seeks to obtain persistent access to sensitive networks and systems.”

 Talos says the attackers directing the Sea Turtle campaign show signs of being highly sophisticated and have continued their attacks despite public reports of their activities.
 In most cases, threat actors typically stop or slow down their activities once their campaigns are publicly revealed suggesting the Sea Turtle actors are unusually brazen and may be difficult to deter going forward, Talos stated.

-In January the Departmentn of Homeland Security (DHS) issued an alert about this activity, warning that an attacker could redirect user traffic and obtain valid encryption certificates for an organization’s domain names.
+In January the Department of Homeland Security (DHS) issued an alert about this activity, warning that an attacker could redirect user traffic and obtain valid encryption certificates for an organisation's domain names.

-At that time the DHS’s Cybersecurity and Infrastructure Security Agency said in its Emergency Directive that it was tracking a series of incidents targeting DNS infrastructure.
+At that time the DHS’s cyber security and Infrastructure Security Agency said in its Emergency Directive that it was tracking a series of incidents targeting DNS infrastructure.
 CISA wrote that it “is aware of multiple executive branch agency domains that were impacted by the tampering campaign and has notified the agencies that maintain them.”

 DNS hijacking